One murder, too many questions

 The investigation has taken so many twists and turns since then that it has raised some doubts and confusion in the public mind.

-Suddenly, political rivalry came into the mix as a possible reason for the murder following the arrest and confession of Kazi Kamal Ahmed Babu, relief and social welfare affairs secretary of the Jhenaidah AL.
+Suddenly, political rivalry came into the mix as a possible reason for the murder following the arrest and confession of Kazi Kamal Ahmed Babu, relief and social welfare affairs secretary of the Jhenaidah Awami League.

 Suspects appeared and were held from far-flung corners of the country, each with a purported motive for the MP's demise.